sparrowcode/SafeSFSymbols/README.md

 # SafeSFSymbols

-Easy usage SFSymbols with static types.
+Easy usage SF Symbols with static types.
 If symbol not available, compiler will show warning.

 <p float="left">
     <a href="https://discord.gg/ZAqUguHYGw">